INTJs and Relationships with Other Personality Types

 INTJs and Dreamers (NF types) in Relationships:

-The NT/NF relationship is supposed to be the most ideal pairing of them all.
-INTJs and Dreamers usually have a very deep attraction to each other.
+INTJs and NF “Dreamers” usually have a very deep attraction to each other.
 They share a strong mutual interest in abstract ideas, theories, and meanings.
-NFs deeply admire the INTJs ability to focus and concentrate, and the INTJ admires the Idealist’s depth of feeling and personal warmth.
-INTJs and NF types make great sounding boards for each other’s ideas, each offering a unique perspective that the other usually respects and marvels at.
-INTJs help NFs to be more logical and straightforward while NF types help the INTJ to get in touch with their introverted feeling and to be more sensitive.
+NFs admire the INTJs ability to focus and create genius strategies.
+INTJs admire the Idealist’s depth of feeling, insight, and personal warmth.
+These contrasting types make great sounding boards for each other’s ideas, each offering a unique perspective that can broaden each type’s worldview.
+INTJs help NFs to be more logical and strategic while NF types help the INTJ to get in touch with their introverted feeling and explore their values and emotions with more clarity.

 If these types try to understand each other and work to develop all their functions, they can enjoy a very deep, meaningful, happy relationship.